You’ve just had your first date and things seemed to go well. The question is, how long should you wait until date number two?

 Accommodating her schedule and preferences is important but don’t forget to consider your own.
 Flexibility is great but you shouldn’t be moving your life around for the sake of a second date.

 If you have a busy schedule this week, maybe see what she’s doing next week instead.
-Honestly, being busy will probably work in your favor anyway.
+The truth is, being busy is going to work in your favor to some extent anyway.

-Personally in this scenario I’ll usually look to set something up about a week later.
+Personally, in this scenari, I’ll look to set something up about a week later.
 Once-per-week seems to be a good balance.
 It keeps things casual and low maintenance without letting it go stale.

 I’ve had several situations where date number two was the next day and things went very well.
 Admittedly it’s rare to do this again so soon but the point is, there’s no such thing as too quickly.